 The main focus in the latest evaluation (Round 2) is on detection capabilities against APT29 (aka.
 The Dukes).
 APT29 is a threat actor that successfully performed espionage for seven years before it was discovered by F-Secure in 2015.
 Our research on ‘The Dukes’ became the first contribution to MITRE’s knowledge base for APT29.
-This evaluation round assessed F-Secure's EDR product, Rapid Detection & Response, as well as Countercept, F-Secure's Managed Detection and Response (MDR) service.
+This evaluation round assessed F-Secure's EDR product, F-Secure Elements Endpoint Detection and Response, as well as F-Secure Countercept, F-Secure's Managed Detection and Response (MDR) service.

 As with Round 1, Round 2 is focused on assigning detection categories to test cases based on the data collection, analysis, and presentation provided by each solution.
 Each result is assigned to one of the main detection categories and optionally one or more modifiers.